pingidentity/pingidentity-devops-getting-started/docs/deployment/deployK8sPF-cluster.md

 ---
 # Orchestrating a PingFederate Cluster Deployment

+> WARNING: `pingidentity-devops-getting-started/20-kustomize/06-clustered-pingfederate` is no longer supported in pingidentity-devops-getting-started

 Use kustomize for the PingFederate cluster deployment from your local `pingidentity-devops-getting-started/20-kustomize/06-clustered-pingfederate` directory (the location of the YAML files) and call into your local `pingidentity-devops-getting-started/20-kustomize/01-standalone` directory for the base product configurations.

 We use the following layered server profiles: